anic17/Batch-Antivirus/README.md

 # Features of Batch Antivirus

- - World's most precise automated batch file behavior analyzer.
+ - World's most precise automated batch file behavior analyzer
    - Profoundly scans batch files
-   - Includes 23 unique behavior detection patterns
+   - Includes 25 unique behavior detection patterns
    - Detects whether obfuscation techniques are used
-   - Bypasses commonly used anti-antivirus techniques
+   - Bypasses and flags commonly used anti-antivirus techniques
    - Provides an accurate naming of new detections
-   - Returns a malicious behavior score over 100
+   - Returns a malicious behavior score on a scale over 100
    - Online VirusTotal analysis
 - Real-time protection
    - Real-time file protection
    - Real-time web protection
    - Real-time process analyzer
-   - Kill protection for real-time protection
+   - Kill protection with double watchdog process
    - Background real-time protection
-   - PC Monitor, which checks for disk space & CPU temperature
+   - PC Monitor, which checks for free disk space & CPU overheating
+ - Website blocker (requires real-time protection to be running)
- - Full drive & USB scanner
+ - Full disk scanner
+   - Scans for essential computer registry keys for malware
-   - USB shortcut malware remover
+ - USB malware scanner & remover
+   - Scans and deletes shortcut malware
+   - Identifies and removes `autorun.inf` malware
  - Auto updater (both antivirus and databases)
- - Custom database
+ - Curated hash and IP database for the newest detections
-   - 193k SHA256 hash database with accurate detection names
+   - 185k SHA256 hash database with accurate detection names
-   - 313k IP database
+   - 373k IP database
  - Autorun configuration of the antivirus
     - Boot-time real-time protection that initiates before any other startup program (even `explorer.exe`)
- - Safe, isolated quarantine
+ - Safe and isolated quarantine
-   - Includes a quarantine viewer with information about the files
+   - Includes a quarantine viewer with information about the quarantined files
    - Files are base-64 encoded and ACL-locked, preventing even administrator-level processes from interacting with them
- - An experimental file association interception
+ - An experimental file association interception (use it at your own risk!)

-# Frequent Asked Questions
+# Frequently Asked Questions

 ## Is Batch Antivirus suitable for use as a primary antivirus solution?

-Regrettably, the answer is no. Batch Antivirus relies on a relatively small database (193k hashes).
+Regrettably, the answer is no. Batch Antivirus relies on a relatively small database (185k hashes).
 Despite its apparent size, the continuous emergence of new malware poses a significant challenge in maintaining up-to-date definitions.
 The more severe malware detections are kept up to date.
 Batch Antivirus provides effective file monitoring and common malware detection capabilities, however, the combined use of Batch Antivirus and an alternative antivirus solution is strongly recommended.
 Think of Batch Antivirus as an extra protection layer.

 ## Does Batch Antivirus need to be installed?